 Newsletter | March 13th, 2017

-This week we’re talking about Data in an atom!, aspiring Swedish programmers, insane AI productivity, superfast supercomputers
+This week we’re talking about atom data storage, aspiring Swedish programmers, insane AI productivity, superfast supercomputers

-INNOVATION .
-Data stored in a single atom for the first time
+single atom data storage for the first time

 The milestone also has several implications, one being that magnetic storage could be a thousand times as dense as current hard drives and memory chips.
 It could even serve as a basis for quantum computing.
 If you’re curious, it was a Holmium (Ho) atom.